Playing on Florida’s Gulf Coast with Babies & Young Children: Clearwater Beach

 clearwater beach, clearwater beach with kids, baby on the beach, girl on the beach, clearwater florida

-We’ve always found Clearwater Beach to be a little windy, which is great for keeping cool but it does mask feeling the deceptively strong sun.
 I recommend renting an umbrella instead of one of the cabanas.
 Due to the wind, we couldn’t position the cabana properly for shade or else it would have launched like a parasail.
+Or, of course, bring your own baby beach umbrella or tent.

 , , , , , , ,

-3 Responses to Playing On Florida’s Gulf Coast With Babies & Young Children: Clearwater Beach
+3 Responses to Playing on Florida’s Gulf Coast with Babies & Young Children: Clearwater Beach

 1. Meg at #